-Lydia Keller is the treasurer of the Technology Division, member of the Seniors Division, DeafBlind Committee, Diabetic Committee, & Braille Committee.
+Lydia Keller is a past treasurer of the NFBNJ Technology Division, member of the Seniors Division, DeafBlind Committee, Diabetic Committee, & Braille Committee.

 I was introduced to the NFBNJ by a friend in September 2007 and attended my first state convention that fall in Manahawkin.
 I witnessed throughout the weekend the positive attitude of those attending as well as the use of non-visual tools and techniques.